m-machala/Arduino-GPS-Tracker/README.md

 The data is saved to an SD card in the .gpx format, allowing for easy imports into other apps.
 The project also uses a display to show real-time tracking info.

+## Info
+This project is still work in progress, there are a few bugs that I still need to take care of.
+But tracking should work properly right now.

 ## Components
 This project is specifically made for the Arduino Mega 2560.
 With minor changes to the code, it should work on other boards as well.